 Why Choose Jacoby & Meyers for Your Santa Cruz Brain Injury Case?

-- Our law firm has extensive experience with complex brain injury cases.
-We have collected over $2 billion recovered for our clients, including $3.75 million and $2.5 million for two separate traumatic brain injury cases.
+- Our law firm has experience with complex brain injury cases.
+We have collected over $2 billion in total recoveries for our clients, including $3.75 million and $2.5 million recoveries in two separate traumatic brain injury cases.*

 Common Causes of Brain Injuries in Santa Cruz